matgrand/explore_rfx/stuff_learned.md

 - if a node has children then it does not have data
 - if a node has members it may have data
 - shot 30810 \\TOP.RFX.MHD.MHD_BR:CPCI_1:ADC:TR10_1:CLOCK_SOURCE throws segmentation fault
+- rfx.getNodeWild(search_space, 'subtree') does not work, searching subtrees does not work for some reason